cea-trust-platform/trust-documentation/doc/source/user_tutorials/tank_filling.md

 # Tank filling

-This tutorials aims at running a simulation of the tank filling test case, see {numref}`fig:tankfilling`.
+This tutorial aims at running a simulation of the tank filling test case, see {numref}`fig:tankfilling`.
 The test case deals with a 2D flow with Navier-Stokes and the equation for one constituent.

 ```{figure} FIGURES/tank2D.png